jackmaden/philosophybreak/src/pages/articles/mengzi-xunzi-on-human-nature-are-we-good-or-evil/index.md

 Goodness is our innate nature, Mengzi thinks: through reflection and learning, we must work on bringing our inherent virtues to the surface.

-Xunzi, meanwhile, places emphasis on _li:_ humans hold evil desires that must be transformed through the _intelligent_ (rather than, say, compassionate) creation of ritual and collective social practice.
+Xunzi, meanwhile, places emphasis on _li:_ humans hold evil desires that must be transformed.
+Thanks to our intelligence, we are able to design rituals and collective social practices that improve us and create goodness.

+So, unlike Mengzi, for Xunzi it is not a case of bringing our inherent virtues to the surface; rather it is a case of using our intelligence to _transform_ our inherent natures into something good.
 As Liang expands:

 >By engaging in rituals and righteousness, the essential nature of man is transformed through artifice, and goodness is accumulated until it becomes virtue, and the country is governed through a system of rituals, Xunzi believed.
 This was the path to moral governance.